 Many times at the hospital during the early morning hours, Brooke would hear children crying next to us.
 She would wake us immediately with an urgency to pray for the hurting child and family.
 She wanted to take food and toys and treats to the families in the hospital with us.
 So we did.
 BIG Love Cancer Care was birthed in the heart of a five year old little girl – who through her devoted love for God and others showed us the way.
 A way that we are forever committed to...a ministry that was born through hardship and suffering...and a service and deep love that God continually calls us to.

+It is our desire to honor Brooke by serving and extending big love to other cancer kids and their families in hopes of easing the childhood cancer journey.
 From our initial start in 2007 with our Holiday Gift Basket program, the scope and success of B.I.G.
 Love Cancer Care has exceeded our expectations!
-Now, our comprehensive service based program at two Texas hospitals continues to thrive and expand.
-Our hopes continue to remain steadfast….to always work diligently and tirelessly to help ease the childhood cancer journey.
+Our hopes continue to remain steadfast, to always work diligently and tirelessly to help ease the childhood cancer journey.